 Here are some fun activities to try yourself, with your kids, or with your class.

 Start a gratitude journal.
 It can be a lot of fun to look back on past entries and see all the good things that have been happening in your life.
 It's also a great practice when you're having a bad day or are struggling with finding things to appreciate.
-(Speaking of gratitude journals, The Little Things Journal is coming out so soon!
-I can't wait to launch this journal next month just in time for Thanksgiving.)
+Speaking of gratitude journals, The Little Things Journal is my favorite one on the market!
+Okay, I'm biased because it's mine, but it does have over 400 unique prompts, quotes, mini lessons and fun facts.
+And it's super colorful and fun!

 Go on a gratitude walk. |Head out for a walk using all of your senses and really appreciating the sights, smells, and sounds.
 Really slow down and try to notice things you've never noticed before.
 There is so much to be thankful for in nature!

 Play a gratitude game.
 Grab (or create) some gratitude prompt strips and take turns pulling a prompt and answering it.
-Try some gratitude tic tac toe, dice game, or BINGO
+Try some gratitude tic tac toe, dice game, or BINGO.
+You can find these and other ideas here.